-- a) Low duration government securities;
+- 1. low duration government securities;

-- b) Treasury bills;
+- 2. Treasury bills;

-- c) Tri-party Repo on G-sec; and
+- 3. Tri-party Repo on G-sec; and

-- d) Guaranteed corporate bond repo with maturity not exceeding 7 (seven) days.
+- 4. Guaranteed corporate bond repo with maturity not exceeding 7 (seven) days.

 The securities purchased by CDMDF must have an investment grade credit rating and residual maturity not exceeding 5 (five) years on the date of purchase.
-CDMDFs are not permitted to buy unlisted or below investment grade or defaulted debt securities or securities in respect of which there is a material possibility of default or adverse credit news or views.
+CDMDF will not buy unlisted or below investment grade or defaulted debt securities or securities in respect of which there is a material possibility of default or adverse credit news or views.

-- 12. Restrictions on investments in AIFs by regulated entities The RBI issued a circular on December 19, 2023, for regulating investments in AIF's by banks and financial institutions.
-It restricts regulated entities from making investments in any scheme of an AIF, which is downstream investments, either directly or indirectly, in a 'debtor company of the regulated entity.
-For a detailed analysis, please refer to the ISA Prism of December 21, 2023. - 13.
-Reduction in validity period of approval granted by SEBI to AIFs and VCFs for overseas investment14 The time limit for making overseas investments by AIFs/ VCFs is reduced from 6 (six) months to 4 (four) months from the date of prior SEBI approval.
+Restrictions on investments in AIFs by regulated entities - The RBI issued a circular on December 19, 2023 for regulating investments in AIF's by banks and financial institutions.
+It restricts regulated entities from making investments in any scheme of an AIF, which has downstream investments, either directly or indirectly, in a 'debtor company of the regulated entity.
+For a detailed analysis, please refer to the JSA Prism of December 21, 2023.

+Reduction in validity period of approval granted by SEBI to AIFs and VCFs for overseas investment12 - The time limit for making overseas investments by AIFs/VCFs is reduced from 6 (six) months to 4 (four) months from the date of prior SEBI approval.